Robust Joint Message and State Transmission under Arbitrarily Varying Jamming

 The decoder reconstructs the sequence $\hat{s}^n$ by $\hat{s}_i=h(x_i,u_i,y_i),i=1,...,n.$

 \end{itemize} The first two steps of the decoding rule are to decode the codeword $X^n_c$ for the current block $c$.
-Since the encoder and decoder are both not aware of the parameter sequence $S^n_c$ in the current block, they consider the average channel $Q_{Y|XJ}=\sum_s Q_SW_{Y|XSJ}$.
-The third and fourth steps are to find the lossy description $U^n$ that describes the parameter sequence $S^n_{c-1}$ from the previous block.
-To find the description that matches the parameter sequence, the decoder considers the parameter sequence $S^n_{c-1}$ as a second jamming sequence.
+Since the encoder and decoder are both not aware of the state sequence $S^n_c$ in the current block, they consider the average channel $Q_{Y|XJ}=\sum_s Q_SW_{Y|XSJ}$.
+The third and fourth steps are to find the lossy description $U^n$ that describes the state sequence $S^n_{c-1}$ from the previous block.
+To find the description that matches the state sequence, the decoder considers the state sequence $S^n_{c-1}$ as a second jamming sequence.
 However, since the distribution of $S$, the encoding strategy and the way that $S^n$ is generated are all known to all the participants of the system, this second jamming sequence has additional type constraints defined in $\Psi^4_{\eta}$.
-With this additional constraint, the joint empirical distribution of $U^n,Y^n_{c-1},S^n_{c-1}$ are close to their underlying distribution, which ensures the distortion constraint.
+With this additional constraint, the joint empirical distribution of $(U^n,Y^n_{c-1},S^n_{c-1})$ is close to their underlying distribution, which ensures the distortion constraint.

-In the next subsection, we first show that the decoder we defined above is unambiguous, which implies there does not exist two codeword pairs $(X^n,U^n)$ and $({X^n}',{U^n}')$ that satisfy the decoding rule simultaneously.
+In the next subsection, we first show that the decoder we defined above is unambiguous, which implies that there do not exist two codeword pairs $(X^n,U^n)$ and $({X^n}',{U^n}')$ that satisfy the decoding rule simultaneously.
 This indicates that the decoder always outputs a unique codeword pair based on the decoding rules and it remains to bound the probability that the decoder outputs a wrong codeword pair.